Heftia: The Next Generation of Haskell Effects Management - Part 1.1

 Fragmentation of the Haskell ecosystem and significant migration costs due to the proliferation of incompatible effect libraries

 Due to incompatibility among these libraries, migrating between them has incurred significant costs.
-Today, the community seeks a definitive solution that ends the cycle of migration hell.
+Today, the community seeks a solution that ends the cycle of migration hell.

 Overview